PowerBiDevCamp/FabricUserApiDemo/ReadMe.md

 renamed to **semantic models**.

 > [!WARNING]
-> Updates are expected at the end of Novemeber that will require changes to this code.
+> Updates are expected in the Fabric User API at the end of Novemeber that will require changes to this code.
 > Please check back in early December to get the latest updates to the code in this project.

 ## Next steps